Avoid discharging any untreated sewage from your boat.

-- At least 500 metres away from shore and in water over five metres deep
+- At least 500 metres away from shore and in water more than five metres deep.

 Think before you flush.
 Use toilets on shore before you depart or fit a holding tank and use pump out facilities where provided.